lukephills/email-subscribers/readme.txt

 *   Q11.
 How to add new subscribers group?
 *   Q12.
 Is plugin contain bulk update option for subscribers group?
 *   Q13.
 Is Mail not working on Email Subscribers wordpress plugin?
+*   Q14.
+How to assign user roles to plugin menu?

 == Installation ==